 Dry eye can be a temporary or chronic condition.
 When a condition is referred to as “chronic,” it means it has gone on for a long time.
-Usually symptoms get better or worse, but never go away completely.
+Your symptoms may get better or worse, but never go away completely.

 Temporary dry eye is often caused by environmental factors.
-You may see symptoms from wearing contacts too long or being in a dry environment.
+You may see symptoms from wearing contact lenses too long or being in a dry environment.
 Chronic dry eye, on the other hand, is often caused by an underlying condition.
 Conditions involving the eye glands, skin diseases near the eyes, and allergies can all contribute to chronic dry eye.

 Most of them focus on reducing inflammation of your eyelids.
 When your eyelids are swollen, they prevent your oil glands from getting oil into your tears.
 Without oil, your tears evaporate too quickly.

-Another oral medication that may be prescribed is called cyclosporine.
+Prescription eyedrops are often anti-inflammatory as well.
+One examples is cyclosporine (Restasis).
 Cyclosporine is also used to treat patients with rheumatoid arthritis and psoriasis.
 This drug suppresses the immune system so that the body stops attacking itself.
-Cyclosporine comes either as a capsule or liquid, and works by preventing inflammation.
+Lifitegrast (Xiidra) is another prescription medication specifically approved for chronic dry eye treatment.

 When regular OTC tear replacement drops don’t work, eye inserts might be an option.
 These small, clear tubes of medication look like grains of rice and go into your eye like contacts.